Runn077/First-Project/README.md

 # First-Project
-This is the first project i'll make
+This is the first project I am going to start

+The objective of this project is to learn how to create a website